Here's what we want to see from the new Shimano Dura-Ace groupset

 Broadly, we’re all singing from the same hymn sheet on this one.
 12-speed shifting looks to be one of the main features of the new Dura-Ace and we’re ok with that.
 11 cogs in a cassette are, let’s face it, absolutely fine.
 The same was said about 10 cogs, but to keep up with the crowd, Shimano will need to make their latest groupset 12-speed.
 Not that we'll be complaining about having an extra cog.

-The only scenario that we could see forcing Shimano to use its MicroSpline freehub standard from the mountain bike world would be the move to a 10T cog in the cassette.
-But more on that point later.
+The only scenario that we could see forcing Shimano to use its MicroSpline freehub standard from the mountain bike world would be the move to a 10T cog in the cassette... but more on that later.

 Make a 32T cog available as standard